Schwarz-Philipp/DAM_animation/README.md

 This script creates .mp4 videos of dummy atom models in .cif or .pdb format.

 This script requires Python 3 and the following packages:
-numpy, pyvista and scikit-learn
+numpy, pyvista, imageio and scikit-learn

-They can be installed with: pip install numpy pyvista scikit-learn
+They can be installed with: pip install numpy pyvista imageio scikit-learn

 To use this script simply run it and when prompted enter either a folder path or a file path to a .cif or .pdb file.
+Example folder path: C:\Users\Username\DAM_models
+Example file path: C:\Users\Username\DAM_models\model.cif

 The following settings can changed by editing the DAM_animation.py file:
 video_duration...duration of the video in seconds (default: 10)